certinize/certinize-api-gateway/.github/CONTRIBUTING.md

     ```

 ## Commit Message Guidelines
-zaique uses precise rules over how git commit messages can be formatted.
+certinize-client-database uses precise rules over how git commit messages can be formatted.
 This leads to more readable messages that are easy to follow when looking through the project history.
 But also, git commit messages are used to generate the change log.
 For instructions, head over to this site: https://www.conventionalcommits.org/en/v1.0.0/.

 ```
 $ git add .